 As a community retailer we are committed to providing a service for our islanders and will continue operating stores and delivering essential emergency food and products to those most in need.

 Please read the essential emergency deliveries FAQs for the answers to any questions you may have surrounding that service.

 If you have any further questions we have not answered below, then please email us at firstname.lastname@example.org

 What measures are you putting in place for social distancing?

 To help reduce the spread of Covid-19 and to ensure we are following the government’s advice and guidelines, we have put measures in place for social distancing.
-We are reducing the number of customers in our stores and, at times, we will be forced to introduce a one in, one out policy.
 We will be closing some shopping aisles for short periods throughout the day to enable our colleagues to replenish stock.
-We have increased our messaging in stores with advice on social distancing and our larger stores now have floor signs, reminding customers to stand 2 meters apart, and protective screens to keep our customers and colleagues safe.
+We have increased our messaging in stores with advice on social distancing and our larger stores now have floor signs, reminding customers to stand 1 meter apart, and protective screens to keep our customers and colleagues safe.

 We are advising all our customers to use card payments instead of cash wherever possible and to shop alone where you can and avoid shopping as a family.
 Our priority continues to be our members, customers and our colleagues in store and we ask that you please be patient at this time.
 These measures are put in place for your safety and we are doing all we can to protect all those concerned in an ever evolving situation.

 Are you now letting more than one family member shop at one time?

 In line with the Jersey Government's new guidelines, we are now letting couples and families shop together in our stores.
 Please remain mindful of other customers and keep a safe distance away.
 We will still be managing queues outside our stores and restricting customers, so the stores do not get overcrowded.